meta-llama/llama-stack-client-kotlin/examples/android_app/README.md

 6. Attach your mobile phone with ADB available
 7. Run the app (^R).
 This builds and launches the app on the phone

+To use local, follow the instructions in [Settings](https://github.com/meta-llama/llama-stack-client-kotlin/tree/main/examples/android_app#settings) to load local models

 ## Supporting Models
 As a whole, the models that this app supports vary by remote or local.